r0kas/form3-accountapi-client/README.md

 ### Create account resource builder
 Builder is created based on what country accounts it will create.
 Supported countries are listed under `Country` enum.
-One of available entries of the enum must be provided as parameter in Builder constructor: `NewBuilder(country Country)`
+One of available entries of the enum must be provided as parameter in Builder constructor: `NewBuilder(Country)`

 Returns pointer to `account.Builder` with pre-set Country code and BankID code.